kevinash/Stories.JSON/README.md

 ## Template Arguments

 Each template contains an args section that includes input parameters.
-As the Livebook AI FormatGPT runs the template, it adds new values to the args section.
+As the FormatGPT engine runs the template, it adds new values to the args section.

 ```json